 About the Author

-Lee Braver is Associate Professor and Chair of the Department of Philosophy at Hiram College in Ohio.
+Lee Braver is Associate Professor of Philosophy at the University of South Florida.
 He is the author of a number of articles and two previous books, A Thing of This World: A History of Continental Anti-Realism and Heidegger’s Later Writings: A Reader’s Guide.

 “In this admirable book, Lee Braver sets out to bring out the parallels on various levels and on a wide range of subjects in the work of Martin Heidegger and Ludwig Wittgenstein, two elusive, and idiosyncratic thinkers.
 Thanks to his amazing grasp of what may well be the total works of Martin Heidegger and of Ludwig Wittgenstein, (as well as the views of a vast selection of relevant commentators) he is able to bring out deep parallels in the thought of these two thinkers.
 Indeed, Braver's unlikely project turns out to be a great success.
 Each of these difficult thinkers becomes more intelligible and convincing when read in the light of the other.”